CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

 In this lab, you have completed:

 - Prepared your development environment.
-- Created an Azure Cosmos DB NoSQL API account.
+- Created an Azure Cosmos DB for NoSQL account.
 - Imported the Microsoft.Azure.Cosmos and Newtonsoft.Json libraries into a .NET script.
 - Ran a script to create the containers and the workload.
 - Used Azure Monitor to Analyze the Azure Cosmos DB account usage